calblueprint/immigration-justice-project/docs/dev/app/listings.md

 ## Cases
 ### Frontend
-- Filters
-    - Remote/In Person
-    - Languages
-    - Adjudicating Agency
-    - Country of Origin
-- Listing Detail Display
-    - **Case Title**
-        - Next Court/Filing Date
-    - **Highlights**
-        - Relief Sought
-        - Time Commitment
-        - Remote/In Person
-        - Adjudicating Agency
-        - Client Language(s)
-        - Client Country of Origin
-        - Client Location / Custody Location
-            - If the client is in custody (`is_detained`, pulled from LegalServer, is `true`), this field appears as Custody Location.
-Otherwise, it appears as Client Location.
+- Note: If the client is in custody (i.e., `is_detained`, pulled from LegalServer, is `true`), "Client Location" appears as "Custody Location."
+Otherwise, it remains as Client Location.
-    - **Description**
 ### Backend
 - `getAllCases` queries the database to retrieve all Case listings from the `cases`, `cases-languages`,`cases-reliefs` tables.

 ## Limited Case Assignments
 ### Frontend
-- Filters
-    - Country Field
-    - Language(s)
-- Listing Detail Display
-    - **Title**
-        - Deadline
-    - **Highlights**
-        - Country
-        - Language(s)
-        - Expected Deliverable
-    - **Description**
-    - **Research Topic**

 ### Backend
 - `getAllLCA` queries the database to retrieve all Limited Case Assignment listings from the `limited_case_assignments`, `lca-languages` tables.
 ## Language Support
-- Filters
-    - Listing Type
-    - Language(s)

 ### Backend
 - `getAllDocuments` queries the database to retrieve all Document Translation listings from the `document_translation`, `document_translation-languages` tables.
 - `getAllInterpretation` queries the database to retrieve all Interpretation listings from the `interpretation`, `interpretation-languages` tables.